Music of Lithuania: History

 First printed Lithuanian book Catechismusa Prasty Szadei (The Simple Words of Catechism) in 1547 contained 11 religious hymns in Lithuanian with sheet music.
 Lithuanian jesuit Žygimantas Liauksminas (Sigismundus Lauxminus) published the first music handbook in Lithuania - Ars et praxis musica in 1667.
 It was a first book of the trilogy, devoted to Gregorian chant - other books include Graduale pro exercitatione studentium and Antifonale ad psalmos, iuxta ritum S. Romanae Ecclesiae, decantandos, necessarium.
 The books were published at the University of Vilnius - S.R.M.
 Academicis Societatis Jesu.

-Recent findings - The Sapieha Album (Sapiegos albumas) and the Diary of the Kražiai Organist (Kražių vargoninko dienoraštis) demonstrated that the big part of the Lithuanian church music of the 17th century was directly influenced by the most prominent composers of Italy of that time - Girolamo Frescobaldi; Italian organ tablature notation prevailed, basso continuo was studied.
+Recent findings - The Sapieha Album (Sapiegos albumas) and the Kražiai Organbook (Kražių vargoninko sąsiuvinis) demonstrated that the big part of the Lithuanian church music of the 17th century was directly influenced by the most prominent composers of Italy of that time - Girolamo Frescobaldi; Italian organ tablature notation prevailed, basso continuo was studied.

 Lithuania and its turbulent history was a subject of operas long before the appearance of the national opera in Lithuania.
 Everardo II, re di Lituania (Everardo II, King of Lithuania), music by João de Sousa Carvalho, libretto by Gaetano Martinelli was written in 1782 to celebrate the birth of Pedro III, King of Portugal.
 I Lituani (The Lithuanians) - is an opera consisting by Amilcare Ponchielli to an Italian libretto by Antonio Ghislanzoni, based on the historical poem Konrad Wallenrod written by Adam Mickiewicz.
 It premiered at La Scala in Milan on 7 March 1874.

 One of the first professional Lithuanian musicians was Juozas Kalvaitis (1842-1900).
 He composed a four-voiced Mass in the Lithuanian language in Tilžė.
 In 1877, an oratorio The Creation by Joseph Haydn was translated to Lithuanian and performed in Vilnius.

 The first national opera Birutė by composer Mikas Petrauskas (1873-1937), libretto - Gabrielius Landsbergis-Žemkalnis (1852-1916) was staged in 1906.

 Mikalojus Konstantinas Čiurlionis (1875-1911) is considered the greatest Lithuanian composer of his generation, and probably of all time.

 Folk music

-Lithuanian folk music belongs to Baltic music branch which is connected with neolithic corded ware culture.
+Lithuanian folk music belongs to Baltic music branch which is connected with Neolithic corded ware culture.
 In Lithuanian territory meets two musical cultures: stringed (kanklių) and wind instrument cultures.
 These instrumental cultures probably formed vocal traditions.

 Lithuanian folk music is archaic, mostly used for ritual purposes, containing elements of paganism faith.